 If this is left untreated it can cause paint to peel as well as unsightly growths of black mould which can spread to curtains and furniture, this mould can also lead to a variety of health problems such as bronchitis, and among the heftiest tasks for move out cleaning.

 After noticing condensation inside your home, it’s crucial to pinpoint the root cause.
 Any activity that involves water evaporation can raise humidity levels and trigger condensation.
 There is always water in the air but the amount can be greatly affected by many factors, the most common of which are as follows.

-- Time of year and humidity – The season and humidity levels play a large role in the chances of condensation forming.
+- Season and humidity – The season and humidity levels play a large role in the chances of condensation forming.
 You are far more likely to notice condensation during the winter months due to the cold weather, keeping your windows closed, and using the central heating more often.

 - Cooking/kettles – Boiling liquids while cooking.
 Both cooking and boiling the kettle are major culprits when it comes to adding water to the air.
 All of that water vapour has to go somewhere.

 - Indoor clothes drying, – Another huge contributor to the household humidity level.
 Drying clothes on radiators, especially during the winter, pumps a horrendous amount of water into the air.
 You may have seen condensation on the wall above the radiator, this is a tiny fraction of the water vapour released.